 Small Manuscripts Collection.
 Ms2003-014.

 HEBALD-HEYMANN, MARGO, RÉSUMÉ AND COMPANY BROCHURE.
 0.1 cu. ft.
+International Archive of Women in Architecture.
 President of Margo

 Hebald-Heymann, AIA & Associates, Inc., a company specializing in designing commercial structures